simonneutert/sinatras-skeleton/README.md

 * __Important__ `# frozen_string_literal: true` may not work with Sinatra 2.x, [sinatra/sinatra issue #1209](https://github.com/mikel/mail/issues/1209)

+### Have you tried Roda?

+think sinatra is nice?
+Don't forget to give [Roda a chance](https://github.com/jeremyevans/roda-sequel-stack)!

+---

+## What this Project aims to be

 **This repository aims to be a boilerplate for a modular and modern (v2) Sinatra app.**

 [demo on heroku](https://sinatras-skeleton.herokuapp.com) (admin area is locked up :wink:)